oamg/leapp/docs/source/test-actors.md

 ## Unit and component tests

 - Both unit and component tests are to be placed in the actor's _tests_ folder.
+- Unit and component tests modules should have unique names
 - Tutorial on [How to write unit and component tests](unit-testing)

 ### Unit tests